ksopyla/svm_mnist_digit_classification/README.md

 * [Who is the best in MNIST ?](http://rodrigob.github.io/are_we_there_yet/build/classification_datasets_results.html#4d4e495354)
 * [Kaggle digit recognizer comptetition](https://www.kaggle.com/c/digit-recognizer)

-Table below shows comparision with other models:
+Table below shows some results in comparison with other models:

 | Method                                     | Accuracy | Comments     |